latoyadsimon/We-Love-Movies-Capstone-1/src/db/migrations/migrationsNotes.md

 ---The timestamps() method has two optional arguments: Passing true as the first argument sets the columns to be a timestamp type.
 Passing true as the second argument sets those columns to be non-nullable and to use the current timestamp by default.

-After creating the tables you want. run npx knex migrate:latest
+After creating the tables you want, run migrations. run npx knex migrate:latest

+refer to module 35.5 Seeding data with knex